 - B. The maximum amount of APTC an individual may receive is calculated by the Federal HUB. - 1.
 The tax credit is based on the total gross income compared to the appropriate FPL.
 This comparison determines the percentage of household income that is required to be contributed towards the cost of coverage and is based on estimated yearly income.
 The credit a person receives is the difference between that percentage and the cost of the second lowest silver plan that could cover eligible members. - 2.
-Once an individual (tax filer) is determined eligible for APTC, Worker Portal will display the amount they are eligible to receive.
-The member can then select a QHP.
-Once a plan is selected, the member must then determine how much of the tax credit they would like to apply to the monthly premium.
-APTC may be used to reduce the monthly cost of the QHP premium or the member may choose to be reimbursed for the out-of-pocket premium expense when an annual income tax return is filed, up to the amount of the APTC. - 3.
+Once an individual (tax filer) has been determined eligible for APTC, Worker Portal will display the amount the individual is eligible to receive.
+The individual will then select a plan and determine the amount of APTC he/she wishes to apply towards the purchase of that plan.
+An individual may choose to take APTC at the time he/she purchases insurance or be reimbursed for the out-of-pocket premium expense when he/she files his/her annual income tax, up to the amount of the APTC. - 3.
 If an individual chooses to use the APTC credit at the time they purchase a plan, the Issuer of the chosen plan will send an invoice to the Federal Government for the APTC.
 The monthly cost of the plan an individual is responsible to pay is reduced by the amount of APTC credit and no money is actually received by an individual. - C. If the income matched with the Federal HUB and the client stated amount of income are reasonably compatible, the client stated amount is accepted.

-- D. [If the income matched with the Federal HUB and the client stated amount of income are not reasonably compatible, a Request for Information (RFI) is sent giving the individual 90 days to provide sufficient verification.
+If the income matched with the Federal HUB and the client stated amount of income are not reasonably compatible, a Request for Information (RFI) is sent giving the individual 90 days to provide sufficient verification.

-- 1. The individual can continue to receive APTC during the 90-day period.
+The individual can continue to receive APTC during the 90-day period.
 However, if sufficient verification is not received, eligibility is re-determined based on the income information obtained from the trusted data sources.
 The tax credit is reconciled at the end of the year and the individual may be required to pay back any amount of tax credit they received in error.

-- 2. If the income returned by the Federal HUB differs from the member's anticipated, annual income, a statement of Reasonable Explanation can be provided as clarification.
-This statement is written by the member to verify their income for APTC only cannot be used for Medicaid.
-Examples of Reasonable Explanation include, but are not limited to:

-- a.
-Contract worker or self-employed;

-- b.
-Have not filed taxes yet;

-- c.
-Income varies month by month;

-- d.
-Income includes commissions, dividends, or royalties;

-- e.
-Living situation/homelessness;

-- f.
-Loss or change in unearned income;

-- g.
-Lost job;

-- f.
-Multiple employers;

-- i.
-Newly divorced or married;

-- j.
-Seasonal or gig worker; and

-- k.
-Victim of domestic violence, identity theft, or natural disaster.

-- 3. If APTC is discontinued, the individual must pay the full amount of the premium for the QHP.]
+NOTE: If the APTC is discontinued, the individual must pay the full amount of the premium for the QHP.

-- E. Individuals who are currently covered through an affordable Employer Sponsored Insurance (ESI) are not eligible for APTC.
-However, if the ESI employee premium for employee-only coverage is more than 9.5 percent of the household income, the coverage is deemed unaffordable and the individual can dis-enroll from ESI and become eligible for APTC.

-- F. Individuals are not eligible to receive APTC if they are eligible for MEC.
+- D. Individuals who are currently covered through an affordable Employer Sponsored Insurance (ESI) are not eligible for APTC.
+However, if the ESI employee premium for employee-only coverage is more than 9.5 percent of the household income, the coverage is deemed unaffordable and the individual can dis-enroll from ESI and become eligible for APTC. - E. Individuals are not eligible to receive APTC if they are eligible for MEC.
 MEC is the minimum amount of coverage an individual needs to meet the individual responsibility requirement as outlined in the Affordable Care Act (ACA).